Why Choose Us for Thyroid Cancer Treatment

 Other Imaging Tests

-Using dyes, x-rays, magnets, radio waves, and/or computer technology, your health care provider can create detailed images of internal organs.
+Using dyes, X-rays, magnets, radio waves, and/or computer technology, your health care provider can create detailed images of internal organs.
 Your health care provider may inject or have you swallow a dye to help see the images.

 Cancer stages show whether cancer has spread within or around the thyroid or to other parts of the body.
 Cancer spreads in the body in three ways: through tissue, the lymph system, or the blood.